- A substance may exist in three states of matter i.e., solid, liquid or gas, depending upon the conditions of temperature and pressure.

-It is observed that as temperature increases, the ice starts changing into water.
+- Observation: It is observed that as temperature increases, the ice starts changing into water.
 This change is called "Melting".
 The temperature remains same till all the ice changes into water.
 The thermometer shows 0°C until all the ice has melted.
 On further heating, the temperature starts rising.
 At 373 K (or 100°C), water starts boiling.
 As the water continues to boil, the temperature remains almost constant.

-(i) Solid to liquid change (melting): Ice is solid.
+- Ice is solid.
 In solids, the particles are tightly packed together.
 When we heat a solid, its particles become more energetic and kinetic energy of the particles increases.
 Due to the increase in kinetic energy, the particles start vibrating more strongly with greater speed.

-"The temperature at which solid melts to become a liquid at atmospheric pressure is called its melting point".
+- The temperature at which solid melts to become a liquid at atmospheric pressure is called its Melting point(or fusion).

 - The process of melting is also called "Fusion".
 The melting point of ice is 0°C. It may also be written as 273.16 K or 273 K.

-The temperature is represented in Celsius scale as °C. Nowadays, it is expressed on Kelvin scale (K).
+- The temperature is represented in Celsius scale as °C. Nowadays, it is expressed on Kelvin scale (K).

-Fig: Variation of energy according to different statesConversion of temperature on Celsius scale to the Kelvin scale:
+- Conversion of temperature on Celsius scale to the Kelvin scale

 0°C = 0 + 273 = 273 K